vuquangtrong/mkdocs-material-blog/docs/posts/markdown/syntax.md

 featured: true
 ---

-# Markdown Syntax

 ## Metadata

-In a markdown file, if you add `metadata` in YAML format at the begining of the file, it will be used to create `page.meta` object.
+In a markdown file, if you add `metadata` in YAML format at the beginning of the file, it will be used to create `page.meta` object.
 Metadata is not shown in the page content, but it is used in rendering template to HTML.

 It is recommended to have at least 3 fields `title`, `description`, and `tags`, in each post.